 Should you wait to go solar until battery back-up is less expensive?

 There really is no good reason to wait.
 You can start saving money right now, without battery backup.
-None of Solar Energy World’s 2000+ Maryland customers have solar battery back-up and they still save 20-100% on their electricity.
+Solar Energy World has thousands of customers without solar battery back-up and they still save 20-100% on their electricity.

 Battery storage will definitely come down in price as manufacturers perfect the technology, and when that day comes, you will be able to add a cheaper solar battery back-up system to your current solar PV system – so really, there is no logical reason to wait for battery costs to go down to go solar.

 FOR MORE INFORMATION ON OUR SOLAR PANEL PRODUCTS AND WARRANTIES CLICK HERE.

 With recent hurricane superstorms on the increase and warnings of super blizzards to come, more people who are considering going solar are asking us if a solar system works during a power outage.
 If you have a solar battery systemRead More >

 Winter Rate Spikes Are Coming!
 Why Smart Homeowners Don’t Wait to Go Solar

 Energy rates can vary from day to day and even by hour.
 When consumer demand is low, you will see the best energy prices.
 This is typically when temperatures are mild.
 During the winter, energy use increases due to extraRead More >